Bixi81/COVID-19/README.md

 **Thus, it is extremely immportant, to do anything that can be done, to slow down the current pace of new infections.** If the current trend would continue over a longer period (say 4-6 weeks), the consequences could be extreme.

 ![pred](2020_03_21_covid19_prediction_germany.JPG)

+The figure shows actual cases (until 21 March 2020) and the predicted number of cases (from 21 March onwards) under the assumption of unchanged growth rate of 23% (red) and a lower growth rate (green) of 17%.

 **4. Conclusion**